 I fell really hard for a girl while at Petaluma Jr. High.
 She arrived like an angel into one of my 7th grade classes where she effortlessly distracted me from Mr. Ashberry’s math lessons.
 This was well before I had completed the “Communications with Alien Species” course, and thus managed not to actually talk to her that whole school year.
 I spent much of my 8th grade time hating myself for this because she moved away and with her went my big chance at an amazing junior high romance.
 Now, she was gone forever (heavy sigh.…).

 So, with my anxiety gauge registering something just over 110% and my big-boy courage turned up as high as it would go, I determined to find out for sure if it was really her.
-I quickly walked past the apparition and some friends who surrounded her – then spun like I’d forgotten something to get a full frontal view of her– and there was no mistaking that face – it was her– a much more mature her – oh man!
-Now; I knew I had to find the courage to somehow not repeat my 7th grade mistake.
+I quickly walked past the apparition and some friends who surrounded her – then spun like I’d forgotten something to get a full frontal view of her– and there was no mistaking that face.
+It — was — it — really — was her– a much more mature her – oh man!
+Now; I knew I had to reconstruct my wasted 8th grade courage to somehow not repeat my 7th grade mistake.
 I had to meet her.

 Hey – I was only in 9th grade and never actually took that class in alien communications.

-I loved spending time with her and frequently regretted not meeting her in 7th grade so we could have had all that time together.
-After school the two of us were together and with where ever the gang was going.
-The best place was downtown Petaluma at the corner of Washington and Kentucky was ings Diner who made the best milkshakes in town.
-I know this was true because I was in the 9th grade now and new such things.
+After school the two of us were always together and went wherever the gang was going.
+The best place was downtown Petaluma at the corner of Washington and Kentucky was Kings Diner who made the best milkshakes in town.
+I know this was true because I was in the 9th grade now and knew such things.

-Some days she had to go straight home but she lived close enough to the campus for me to walk her home and I loved doing this.
+Some days she had to go straight home but she lived close enough to the campus for me to walk her home.
 We enjoyed each other’s company and got on fine, we were surrounded by good friends, but one particular day – – I had to deal with an idiot.

 While walking her home, a young shmuck decided to come up behind us and taunt her with crude, insulting and even threatening comments.
 I shouldn’t really call him a bully, because he clearly wasn’t even that smart.
 I was right there with her.
 I was over a foot taller and easily out weighed his puny 90 some-odd pounds.
 Looking back, I think the twerp was actually trying to commit suicide by boyfriend.

 We tried to ignore him at first, but he was having none of that and only increased the tempo – yelling things I won’t repeat here.
-I took her by the hand and walked us faster, all the while sensing her fear and tension.
-I’ve never been a fighter, but my male damsel-in-distress gene was ready to burst my insides.
+I took her by the hand and walked us faster, all the while sensing her fear and tension building.
+I’ve never been a fighter, but my male damsel-in-distress gene was lit up like a road flare.

-He clearly wanted to scare her, but this tactic was giving me time to figure out how this might play out so I laid down what I hoped was a decent plan.
-I was a bit worried that he might get violent.
+He wanted to scare her, but this only give me time to figure out how this might play out.
+I laid down what I thought was a decent plan but worried that he might get violent.
 If I waited long enough, would he finally go away or try to strike her?
-If he hit me, it couldn’t be too big a deal, but there was no way I was going to give him the chance to hit her.
-Then, could I actually hit and disable him?
+If he hit me, it couldn’t be too big a deal, but there was no way I was going to give him the chance to touch her.
+But, could I actually hit and disable him?
 How could I best stay between her and him at all times?
 He was such a small jerk, I worried how to defend her and cream this moron without upsetting her or overly wounding him.

 Suddenly, he accidentally gave me an unexpected chance to settle things quickly.
 His afternoon shadow appeared at our feet so I could see almost exactly where he was even though he was behind us.
 On the other hand, he was now too close and I knew I it was time to put a stop to his threats.

 With the loud-mouth owner of that shadow within reach.
 I dropped her hand, spun and grabbed him by the shirt front and lifted him off his feet and swung him over to where a car was parked beside the sidewalk and drug him over the hood, windshield, roof and trunk – trying to drag him across anything that looked like it would carve out a chunk of skin.
-He howled or screamed every time he bumped over some piece of trim and yelling something about how his older brother was going to find and beat me to a pulp for doing this to him.
+He howled or screamed every time he bumped over some piece of trim and yelling something about how his older brother was going to find and beat me to a pulp.

 When I ran out of car, I dangled him above the curb and pointed out to him that his brother was not here and I was.
 His eyes were huge and his expression changed, perhaps he finally realized what a stupid idea this had been.

 Then, considering it to be the lesser of two options, I threw him into a large batch of juniper bushes that were right there in someone’s front yard.
 He yelped miserably as he landed – I think with good cause because, well, if you’ve ever had too close an encounter with a juniper patch – you know how much pain he was suddenly in.
-Still, I maintain that it was a better idea than the alternative of throwing him out into traffic, which I had considered and rejected, because my girlfriend was still right there hoping this would all pass quickly with no one hurt.
+I maintain that it was a better idea than the alternative of throwing him out into traffic, which I had considered and rejected, because my girlfriend was still right there hoping this would all pass quickly with no more exposed bloody tissue.